SAFETY ON THE LOWER MISSISSIPPI RIVER

 Many of these topics are covered in the Rivergator guide to paddling the Lower Mississippi, but there is nothing that will substitute for experience.
 Go slowly, take your time, exercise patience and caution.
 If necessary await changes in conditions (fog, towboat activity) on the bank.
 Proceed when the coast is clear.

 1. Proficient with big water conditions:

 2. Comfortable paddling in the vicinity of towboats & freighters.
-Knowledgable of common towboat navigation practices:
+Knowledgeable of common towboat navigation practices:

 passing each other

 3. Capable of long open water crossings, sometimes with strong winds and haystacking & crashing waves.